ThriceGood/Mimic/README.md

     <blockquote>
          <p><b>Mimic is a REST service mocker</b></p>
-         <p>It provides an interface to define mock endpoints, their desired request schema and their responses.
+         <p>Mimic is a microservice designed to mock other microservices and REST APIs.
+It provides an interface to define mock endpoints, their desired request schema and their responses.
 All mimic endpoints can be interacted with via REST calls or by using the mimic wrapper.
 There is three aspects to Mimic, the mimic endpoints, the data definition endpoints and the user interface.</p>
     </blockquote>
     <br>
     <blockquote>

          <p><b>Mimic endpoints</b></p>
-         <p>Mimic is a microservice designed to mock REST APIs.
-It (currently) has two endpoints for interacting with mock endpoints, a generic POST endpoint and a generic GET endpoint.</p>
+         <p>Mimic (currently) has two endpoints for interacting with mock endpoints, a generic POST endpoint and a generic GET endpoint.</p>
          <br>
          <h5><b>POST</b></h5>
          <small>http://localhost:5000/mimic/post</small>